 Public speaking_______units; World History or cultures (be specific)____________

-After the language, please provide 2 numbers in parentheses rating your ability in reading and speaking on a scale of 1-5, 1 being beginner and 5 being fluent,
+After the language, please provide 2 numbers in parentheses rating your ability in reading and speaking on a scale of 1-5, 1 being a beginner and 5 being fluent,

 e.g. “French (5,3)” meaning one can read fluently and speak moderately